-The NWC was established by Congressional mandate as one of 54 Water Resources Research Institutes in 1964.
-Its research and programs support and promote the University of Nebraska as an international leader in water research, teaching, extension and outreach.
+NWC was established by Congressional mandate as one of 54 state-based Water Resources Research Institutes in 1964.
+We coordinate research and programs that support the University of Nebraska as an international leader in water research, teaching, extension and outreach.

-- Supporting research and extension education by connecting faculty to external collaborators and stakeholders, fostering interdisciplinary teams, alerting faculty to funding opportunities and providing grants and sharing grant information.
+- Support research and extension activities by connecting faculty to external collaborators and stakeholders, fostering interdisciplinary teams, informing faculty of funding opportunities and providing grants

-- Aiding new scientists through mentoring, seed grants and helping build their research programs.
+- Aid new scientists through mentoring, seed grants and helping build their research portfolio

-NWC is part of the Robert B. Daugherty Water for Food Global Institute at the University of Nebraska and part of the University of Nebraska–Lincoln’s Institute of Agriculture and Natural Resources.
+NWC is part of the Daugherty Water for Food Global Institute at the University of Nebraska and part of the University of Nebraska–Lincoln’s Institute of Agriculture and Natural Resources.